An archetypical pattern to the entrepreneur’s journey…or not?

 - Knowing what you need to learn.

 - Then go learn just enough of it to solve your problem.

 - Rinse and repeat.

-This stage was all about learning how to survive — more specifically, learning how to make money.
+This stage was about learning how to survive — specifically, how to make money.
 Yes, making money is a skill.

 Mafia Offer: An offer your customers can’t refuse.